-On the other hand, sugary kefir-grains [SKG] are non-acidic, so there is little to no reaction where SKG come in direct contact with reactive metals.
+On the other hand, sugary kefir-grains [SKG] are non-acidic, so there is little to no reaction when SKG come in direct contact with reactive metals.

 There were no stainless steel utensils readily available when milk kefir-grains were first introduced to the rest of the world in early 1900s.
 In this case, it was quite feasible that folks were warned that kefir grains or kefir should not come in direct contact with any [reactive] metal utensil of the day, such as brass, copper or iron strainers, spoons or bowls etc. This would have been to protect the consumer, and not that such metals would impair the quality of kefir grains, as has been claimed by fanatics.
 However, today, stainless steel kitchen utensils are readily available, so this claim is not as applicable as it once was [taking into account utensils made from reactive metals].

 Have you ever experienced a week electrical current felt as a subtle metallic taste on the tongue, when you put a metal spoon or fork in your mouth?
 This week electrical current produced is also the case when placing milk kefir-grains in a metal strainer, or where grains are held in a metal container as an example.
-A small electrical currents is produced when kefir is stored in metal containers [including stainless steel pots and sieves].
-As an example, 4 cups of milk kefir stored in a stainless steel bowl produced 150 Millivolts at 30 microampere.
-In fact, a greater electrical current was produced, while kefir grains were sitting in a stainless steel sieve [100gm milk kefir-grains sitting in a large stainless steel sieve, produced 250 Millivolts at 50 microampere].
-Under these conditions, such electrical currents *could have been thought to effect the microflora regarding ETSa, s explained above.
+A small electrical current is produced when kefir is stored in metal containers [including stainless steel pots and sieves].
+As an example, 4 cups of milk kefir stored in a stainless steel bowl produced 150 milli-volts at 30 micro-ampere.
+In fact, a greater electrical current was produced, when kefir grains were placed in a stainless steel sieve [100gm milk kefir-grains sitting in a large stainless steel sieve, produced 250 milli-volts at 50 micro-ampere].
+Under these conditions, such electrical currents *could have been thought would effect the microflora regarding ETS, as explained above.

 One other point; the mesh of metal strainers can cut into the delicate surface of SKG, which cause unnecessary damage, where SKG can break up into small pieces.
 Although this does not kill or impair SKG as such, but one can lose amounts of any small piece which easily pass through the mesh.
 However, this is quite unlikely to occur.

 * There is no evidence to claim stainless steel strainers, spoons or other stainless steel utensil will damage or interfere with the microflora of kefir grains.
-We've used stainless steel strainers to strain kefir for months on end without any evidence to suggest that the grains or the microflora are impaired in any way.
+We've used stainless steel strainers to strain kefir for years on end without any evidence to suggest that the grains or the microflora are impaired in any way what so ever.

-Unpublished research explains that culturing kefir-grains in a variety of metal containers, the grains increased more effectively, compared to a control group.
-IN this research, brass and aluminium [including plastic] containers were used as fermenting vessels.
+Unpublished research has shown that culturing kefir-grains in a variety of metal containers, the grains increased more efficiently, compared to a control group.
+In this research, brass and aluminium [including plastic] containers were used as fermenting vessels.
 It concluded that culturing kefir grains in milk in brass containers, provided slightly better results in grain growth.
 However, this research did not evaluate whether or not culturing in metal containers as those mentioned, effected the rhythm of the microflora of kefir grains, or the liquid-kefir.
 Please note that this experiment was performed for research purpose!
-It is strictly unsafe to use either brass, aluminium including copper, sliver, zinc, and iron containers for either culturing kefir, or, for storing kefir grains or liquid-kefir intended for consumption!
-Neither is it safe to use strainers that are made from any of those reactive metals to strain kefir!
+It is strictly unsafe to use either brass, aluminium including copper, sliver, zinc, and iron containers to either culture kefir, or, for storing kefir grains or liquid-kefir intended for consumption!
+Neither is it safe to use strainers made from any of those reactive metals to strain kefir!

 If one could use natural utensils e.g., cane or bamboo strainer and wooden spoons, then one may experience an appreciation of maintaining a relationship closer to nature.
 The Zen of Kefir Making, perhaps?